- An on-line evaluation of current algorithms

 |||D. Scharstein and R. Szeliski.

 International Journal of Computer Vision, 47(1/2/3):7-42, April-June 2002.

 A taxonomy and evaluation of dense two-frame stereo correspondence

 In Workshop on Stereo and Multi-Baseline Vision (in conjunction with IEEE CVPR 2001), pages 131-140, Kauai, Hawaii, December 2001.

-Other online stereo benchmarks and datasets:
+Other online stereo benchmarks: